 The inspectorate’s judgements

-Rating of ‘Good’ on request
+Rating of a ‘Good’ school on request

 This can only be done if the school meets the basic quality standards and if the school has made demonstrable progress toward achieving its ambitions.
-We only conduct an inspection to determine whether a school is worthy of a rating of ‘Good’ on special request.
+The school board has to show us the evidence by providing us with a self-evaluation.